turingschool/lesson_plans/ruby_02-web_applications_with_ruby/crud_sinatra.markdown

 * Can you use a [partial](http://www.sinatrarb.com/faq.html#partials) in your views?
 * Can you use the Pony gem to [send an email](http://www.sinatrarb.com/faq.html#email) from your Sinatra app?
 * Can you protect your app using [HTTP Basic Auth](http://www.sinatrarb.com/faq.html#auth)?
+* Use [Faker gem](https://github.com/stympy/faker) to get dynimac content in your app

 ### Other Resources: